adamhope/sms-voting-game/README.md

 - Impliment layout on graph page including donation amount: DOM???
 - Put instructions in text message with pin number get your friends to text your pin to 614 1891 7876: FRED???

+#TODOs

+- A "stop" button to freeze the game before announcing winners
+- Make D3 scoreboard full viewport width
+- More styling on the graph / dashboard
+- Display amount to be donated to charity on the scoreboard
+- Establishing winning criteria(s)
+    - 1st place most in bound connections: hoarder
+    - 2nd, 3rd most in bound connections?
+    - alternatively
+        -most mutual connections
+        - most persistant (outbound connections)

 ## Rules
 - You get 1 vote and a pin number when you register by texting your name
 - You give 1 vote when you text someone elses pin number